fossasia/codeheat.org/README.md

 Step 3: Submitting a PR

 Once a PR is opened, try and complete it within 2 weeks, or at least stay actively working on it.
-Inactivity for a long period may necessitate a closure of the PR.
+Inactivity for a long period may necessitate the closure of the PR.
 As mentioned earlier updates would be nice.

 Step 4: Code Review